Good Hair

 Good Hair is a 2009 American documentary film directed by Jeff Stilson and produced by Chris Rock Productions and HBO Films, starring and narrated by comedian Chris Rock.
 Premiering at the Sundance Film Festival on January 18, 2009, Good Hair had a limited release to theaters in the United States by Roadside Attractions on October 9, 2009, and opened across the country on October 23.

-The film focuses on the issue of how Black-American women have perceived their hair and historically styled it.
-The film explores the current styling industry for Black women, images of what is considered acceptable and desirable for Black-American women's hair in the United States, and their relation to Black American culture.
+The film centers on the issue of how African-American women have perceived their hair and historically styled it.
+The film explores the modern-day styling industry for black women, images of what is considered acceptable and desirable for African-American women's hair in the United States, and their relation to African-American culture.

 Overview

-According to Rock, he was inspired to make the movie after his three-year-old daughter Lola asked him, "Daddy, how come I don't have good hair?"
+According to Rock, he was inspired to make the film after his three-year-old daughter Lola asked him, "Daddy, how come I don't have good hair?"
 She has curly, wiry hair typical of many people of African descent.
-He realized she had already absorbed the perception among some Black people that curly hair was not "good".
+He realized she had already absorbed the perception among some black people that curly hair was not "good".

-Rock delves into the $9 billion Black hair industry, and visits such places as beauty salons, barbershops, and hairstyling conventions to explore popular approaches to styling.
+Rock delves into the $9 billion, black-owned hair industry, and visits such places as beauty salons, barbershops, and hairstyling conventions to explore popular approaches to styling.
 He visits scientific laboratories to learn the science behind chemical relaxers that straighten hair.

 Rock intended to explore the topic seriously, but with humor.
 The movie features interviews from hair care industry businesspeople, stylists (Derek J, Jason Griggers and others) and their customers, and celebrities such as Ice-T, Nia Long, Paul Mooney, T-Pain, Raven-Symoné, Maya Angelou, KRS-One, Salt-n-Pepa, Kerry Washington, Eve, Reverend Al Sharpton, Andre Harrell, Tracie Thoms, Lauren London, and Meagan Good.
-These public figures discuss their experiences with their own hair, and the issue of how different types and characteristics of Black hair are perceived in the Black community.
+These public figures discuss their experiences with their own hair, and the issue of how different types and characteristics of black hair are perceived in the black community.

 Themes

-Rock explores why Black women adopt so many different styles for their hair.
-Techniques designed to straighten hair appear to be intended to give it characteristics of European (or "white") hair.
+Rock explores why black women adopt so many different styles for their hair.
+Techniques designed to straighten hair appear to be intended to give it characteristics of Eurocentric (or "white") hair.
 Other styles create elaborate designs related to African traditions and recent innovations in fashion.
 Rock is quoted as saying, "I knew women wanted to be beautiful, but I didn't know the lengths they would go to, the time they would spend—and not complain about it.
 In fact, they appear to look forward to it."